LaupWing/frontend-application/README.md

 **_v-html_**
 <br>
 Just like the mustache synthax the v-html prints out the value of a property from the vue instance.
 The big diffrence between those two is that the v-html doesnt print the value as a string but as an actual html synthax.
-This allows use legit html codes that are stored in the data property. _See below for more information of how Vue instances work_
+This allows use legit html codes that are stored in the data property. _See below for more information of how v-html work_

 Through basic js file you have to use the vue instance like below